Boefjes

 Environment variables

 By design, Boefjes do not have access to the host system’s environment variables.
-If a Boefje requires access to an environment variable (e.g. HTTP_PROXY or USER_AGENT), it should note as such in its boefje.json manifest.
+If a Boefje requires access to an environment variable (e.g. HTTP_PROXY or USER_AGENT), it should note as such in its schema.json.
 The system-wide variables can be set as environment variable to the boefjes runner by prefixing it with BOEFJE_.
 This is to prevent a Boefje from accessing variables it should not have access to, such as secrets.
 To illustrate: if BOEFJE_HTTP_PROXY=https://proxy:8080 environment variable is configured, the Boefje can access it as HTTP_PROXY.
 This feature can also be used to set default values for KAT-alogus settings.
 For example, configuring the BOEFJE_TOP_PORTS environment variable will set the default value for the TOP_PORTS setting (used by the nmap Boefje).
-This default value can be overridden by setting any value for TOP_PORTS in the KAT-alogus.
+This default value can be overridden per organisation by setting any value for TOP_PORTS in the KAT-alogus.

-Design
+Technical Design

 Boefje and Normalizer Workers